alion8/webcrawler/README.md

 5. Start crawling immediately

 ### Advanced Configuration
-If you need more control over the configuration:

-**Option 1: Use the Configuration Wizard**

-Run the configuration wizard to interactively set up your environment:
-- On Windows: Double-click `configure.bat` or run `python configure.py`
-- On Linux/Mac: Run `./configure.py`

-**Option 2: Manual Configuration**

-Edit the `.env` file directly with all configuration options:
+If you need more control over the configuration, edit the `.env` file directly with all configuration options:
 ```
 # Crawler configuration
 START_URL=https://example.com